THE DEFINITIVE GUIDE

 #1 – Having your business name, address, and phone number in the HTML code of your website

 Imagine that all over the internet Google is seeing local business listing pages with your business name, address, and phone number on them (SEO professionals call this your NAP).
+Here is an example of this at the Flats at Rosemary Square review page.

 Now they come to your website and crawl it and don’t see or can’t recognize it on your website.